You have had a child.

 arenot married:

-Then only the mother's name is on the birth certificate
+Then only the mother's name appears on the birth certificate

 .